Alandersong/college-ai-whitepaper/README.md

 ## Contents

-- `index.html`: Interactive web version of the paper
+- `How U.S. College Students Use AI in 2025.html`: Interactive web version of the paper
 - Data visualizations (`.png`)
-- `college_ai_whitepaper_proofed.txt`: Final proofed full-text version
 - Plagiarism declaration included in the HTML

 ## View Online